How To Get A Construction Loan: Process And How It -Work

 Fees: $13k

-How To Get a Construction Loan With No Money Down
+How To Get a Construction Loan With No Money Down.

 If you want to get a construction loan without having to make a down payment, you can apply for a U.S. Department of Agriculture (USDA) or Veterans Affairs (VA) construction loan.
 The USDA construction loan is ideal if you want to build in a USDA-eligible rural area.
-The USDA charges upfront and annual guarantee fees that are due in the month immediately following loan closing.

-VA construction loans are intended for active-duty service members and veterans of the military, as well as eligible surviving spouses.
 VA loans require a one-time VA funding fee, which is a percentage of the loan amount, to help offset the cost of the VA loan program to U.S. taxpayers.
-You can roll the fee into the loan amount, which will increase your monthly payments.

 Frequently Asked Questions (FAQs)